illinois-impact/ece408_project/README.md

     ... load_mnist(path="fashion-mnist", ...)

-Download the trained models (for the existing mxnet implementation and your implementation)
+Download the trained models (for the existing MXNet implementation and your implementation)

     mkdir -p models \
     && wget -P models \